Are plastic contact lens actually bad for the planet?

-Specifically, the study revealed that in Britain alone, more than 780 million contact lenses are disposed of every year, either by throwing them straight in the bin or flushing them down the loo.
+Specifically, the study revealed that more than 780 million contact lenses are disposed of every year in Britain alone, either by throwing them straight in the bin or flushing them down the loo.

 These 750 million lenses end up either in landfill sites, incinerators, or our sewers, where they become plastic pollution.
 This form of pollution is particularly hazardous as when plastic enters the environment, it breaks down into microplastic particles, polluting oceans and rivers and potentially endangering marine life.

 Much like the disposable plastic cartons and containers we use and throw away every day, contact lenses and their plastic packaging that goes to landfill sites can take over 500 years to decompose.
-Here there is the other added danger of potentially allowing plastic pollution to leak into our soil and water systems.
+Here, the other added danger of potentially allowing plastic pollution to leak into our soil and water systems.

-The survey consisted of around 3,000 contact lens wearers in the UK, and so the actual figures are likely to be much higher.
-When added up to include other countries and to create a grand total of contact wearers worldwide, the scale of the potential impact becomes almost too big to imagine.
+The survey consisted of around 3,000 contact lens wearers in the UK, so the actual figures are likely to be much higher.
+However, when added up to include other countries and create a total of contact wearers worldwide, the scale of the potential impact becomes almost too big to imagine.

 But here’s the thing.
-If contact lenses can be so bad for the planet, then surely we as consumers would be aware of this before even getting to the point of considering wearing them?
+If contact lenses can be so bad for the planet, we as consumers would be aware of this before even getting to the point of considering wearing them?

 “As consumers, we always have a choice.”

-Along with their contact usage, participants of the survey were also asked whether they felt they had received enough information about the environmental impact of methods of vision correction.
-As well as how such an impact influenced which method they choose.
+Along with their contact usage, participants of the survey were also asked whether they felt they had received enough information about the environmental impact of vision correction methods and how such an impact influenced which method they choose.